Andy Welinski

 Talent Analysis

-Welinski hardly struck you in the face with his numbers during his draft year, but coaches, scouts, teammates and opponents all raved about his potential.
-This year, his numbers have validated that praise.
-He has proven himself a fluid skater with a hard, dangerous shot and a bit of a nasty edge to his defensive game.
+Welinski hardly struck you in the face with his numbers during his draft year, but coaches, scouts, teammates, and opponents all raved about his potential.
+He has since validated that praise.
+He is a fluid skater with a hard, dangerous shot and a bit of a nasty edge to his defensive game.
+He is a plays a large role with the defense corps at Minnesota-Duluth and should continue to refine his technical and tactical game while with the Bulldogs.

 Future